This step-by-step guide will walk you through how to add and verify a domain in Mailgun.

 Verifying your domain is an essential step to start sending email through Mailgun.
 We ask all of our users to verify ownership to enable open and click tracking, mitigate spam, and ensure that nobody can send from your domain besides you and your organization.

-If your domain is already hosted somewhere (like Cloudflare), you’ll need to login to your provider to change DNS records.
-If your domain isn’t hosted anywhere yet, you can setup a free account at Cloudflare and follow along this guide.
+If your domain is already hosted somewhere, you’ll need to login to your provider to change DNS records.
+If your domain isn’t hosted anywhere yet, you can setup an account at a provider like Cloudflare, Google Domains, GoDaddy, or Namecheap.

 Before you can verify a domain, it needs to be added to Mailgun.
 We'll guide you using the steps below:

 - First, log in to the Mailgun Control Panel (if you have not already done so)